Jake88/momentum_tool/documentation/GAME_DESIGN.md

 ### Actions
 - DONE -> Try Reducing track size by 4 pieces to allow for 2 laps.
 - No change to AI just yet
-- Add some unique cards
+- DONE -> Add some unique cards
 - Add Some driver cards
 - Add an advanced market?
 - DONE -> Add some player dash boards and a round tracker, with instructions for collecting stats during the game.